Fort Williams Park: Present

+In the 1970s the Town of Cape Elizabeth buried close to 90% of the gun batteries to avoid maintenance costs.
 After proposals ranging from a Coastal Science Park to low-income housing, the Cape Elizabeth Town Council designated Fort Williams on July 23, 1979, as Fort Williams Park.
 The park has been maintained for residents and non-residents for no fee.
-Recreational facilities include two tennis courts, a basketball court,baseball diamond, a course for physical fitness, picnic tables and cookout facilities, a picnic shelter, and recreational opportunities for walking, running, and dog walking.
+Recreational facilities include two tennis courts, eight pickleball courts, a basketball court, baseball diamond, a course for physical fitness, picnic tables and cookout facilities, a picnic shelter, and recreational opportunities for walking, running, and dog walking.
 All visitors to Portland Head Light pass through the park, adding to its visibility.
 The Beach to Beacon 10K is the park's largest annual event.